YOSEMITE IS OPEN. Click here for more TRAVEL ALERTS and information.

 When it comes to Thanksgiving getaways, Bass Lake is often overlooked.
 Of course, summer is a great time to lounge about the tranquil waters, but this time of year has a lot of amazing reasons to visit as well.
 Here’s a quick rundown of the reasons why you should plan a Bass Lake Thanksgiving getaway today.

 The crowds may have become smaller, but the fun sure hasn’t.
 On Thanksgiving, Ducey’s on the Lake hosts a traditional Thanksgiving Buffet.
 It’s so good that it typically sells out weeks ahead of time.
 After Turkey Day on Friday, head over to the Pines Village Arts & Crafts Fair at the Pines Resort.
 This is your chance to pick up a one-of-a-kind holiday gift for that special someone.
-The festivities then finish off with the 32nd Annual Bass Lake Christmas Tree Lighting & Parade.
+The festivities finish with the Annual Bass Lake Christmas Tree Lighting & Parade.
 Nearly a thousand visitors, guests, and locals enjoy a parade of lights in the village, followed by a raffle and the arrival of Santa Claus.

 As other parts of California have closed up shop for the season, Bass Lake gives you an opportunity to go fishing.
 Autumn – especially mid-November to mid-December – offers some of the best opportunities to catch a bass.
 In fact, it may be one of the best times of the year to try and catch a trophy bass.